candrf/France_AFC_F2025/README.md

-My favorite drink is bourbon and coke
+My favorite drink is coke